South of Scotland Enterprise Bill: Stage 1

 European Union (Withdrawal) Act 2018

-On that basis, does the committee agree to write to the Scottish Government to confirm that it is content for consent to be given to the UK statutory instruments that are referred to in the notifications and to request a response from the Scottish Government on the wider policy matters that have been identified in the papers.
+The suggestion in our papers is that we write to the Scottish Government to confirm that it is content for consent to be given for the UK SIs that are referred to in the notifications and that we note and request a response from the Scottish Government on wider policy matters that have been identified in the papers.
 We can also include John Finnie’s question about the process.
 Is that agreed?